 - Weakness and numbness below the neck and difficulty moving.

 Thus, if you begin to experience a combination of neck pain, headaches, and dizziness, you should visit a doctor right away to be examined.

-At our Posture Works locations in San Francisco, CA and Denver, CO, we understand how concerning a combination of spinal and nerve-related symptoms can be.
+At our Posture Works locations in San Francisco, CA and Lakewood, CO, we understand how concerning a combination of spinal and nerve-related symptoms can be.
 Fortunately, we may be able to alleviate pain and restore proper function of your neck through our Chiropractic BioPhysics (CBP) method, which focuses on improving spinal alignment to restore total body health.
 If you’re concerned about your neck pain, contact us today for a free consultation!

 Chiropractic BioPhysics, or CBP, is one of the most scientific, researched, and results-oriented corrective care techniques.
 CBP-trained chiropractors aim to realign the spine back to health, eliminating nerve interference and addressing the source of pain, fatigue, and disease.
 As with all chiropractic care, CBP is gentle, painless, and non-invasive.